 What will happen to your property, your possessions and your money when you die?
 Have you assumed that all these things will automatically pass to your spouse, partner or children?
-Without a will, none of these things are guaranteed to happen.
+Without professionally-written wills, none of these things is guaranteed to happen.
 Laws (some made in the last century) will decide who will receive your estate upon your death.

 A will is a legal document by which you say what you want to happen on your death.
 You can appoint people to administer your estate (executors), indicate who you want to look after your children, set out your funeral arrangements and decide who should receive your money, property and possessions.